Ultima IV: Quest of the Avatar: Ultima IV on modern operating systems

-xu4 is a cross-platform game engine recreation of Ultima IV under development for Dreamcast, Linux, Mac OS X, RISC OS and Windows.
+xu4 is a cross-platform game engine recreation of Ultima IV under development for Dreamcast, Linux, macOS, RISC OS and Windows.

 Ultima IV on a PC, with the xu4 patch applied.
 The patch modernizes graphics, sound and gameplay.

 Two other remakes were using the Neverwinter Nights engine.
 An online version was written in Adobe Flash.
 In March 2011, Electronic Arts sent a DMCA "cease and desist" notice to this fan project.
-In 2015 also a fan-made remaster project for the Commodore 64 version of the game was released with source code on GitHub, addressing bugs and improving other aspects of the game.
+In 2015 a fan-made remaster project for the Commodore 64 version of the game was released with source code on GitHub, addressing bugs and improving other aspects of the game.

-DOS version of Ultima IV is available for free through GOG.com.
+A DOS version of Ultima IV is available for free through GOG.com.
 Publisher and IP owner Electronic Arts has released the game as freeware in 2011 to promote its free-to-play remake Ultima Forever: Quest for the Avatar, which it would release in 2013.